hamiltont/grav-plugin-shortcode-chartjs/README.md

 ## Examples

 The shortcode is `[chartjs …]` - any chart you want to add to your page will start that way.
+Note that Grav allows shortcodes to be multi-line, so if you find that cleaner you are free to do it, just avoid putting any completely blank lines or it will break the shortcode detection.
+Grav also allows shortcodes to have multiple spaces inbetween tags, so you can easily indent lines if it helps you prettify the shortcode in your markdown.

 #### Example #1

 The following shortcode:

 ```
+[chartjs type=bar
-[chartjs type="bar" datapoints="76,29,5,10" datalabels="Booked, Available, Reserved, Holidays"
+    datapoints="76,29,5,10" datalabels="Booked, Available, Reserved, Holidays"
+    backgroundcolor3=orange bordercolor3=yellow
- backgroundcolor3="orange" bordercolor3="yellow" responsive="false" legend="false" style="margin:25px;" /]
+    responsive=false legend=false style="margin:25px;" /]
 ```
 results in this chart: